-The virtual Netlab labs have been instituted into the curriculum.
+Incorporated virtual Netlab labs into curriculum.
 These labs were developed by the Center for Systems Security and Information Assurance (CSSIA).
 The creations of these labs was funded by the National Science Foundation's (NSF) Advanced Technological Education (ATE) program Department of Undergraduate Education (DUE) Award No. 0702872 and 1002746; Center for Systems Security and Information Assurance (CSSIA) is an entity of Moraine Valley Community College.